adobe/target-nodejs-sdk-samples/feature-flag/README.md

 ```

-Note: This sample uses local execution mode.
-But the `getAttributes` method can be used in any execution mode.
+Note: This sample uses on-device decisioning method.
+But the `getAttributes` method can be used in any decisioning method.